ia97lies/xauxi/doc/manual/README.md

 * req: Request from client
 * res: Response to client
 * algorithm = backend selector function get from the package "xauxi.backend" or write your own.
 The interface is just function(req, host).
-* host: Backend host name or IP and port
+* host: A table of backend host name or IP and port